-Being a 21 Day Fix specialist, I’ll be referencing this program throughout my discussion—but, this information applies to ALL programs.
-Even though we do not have to count calories on the 21 Day Fix program, I do want you to understand the process of creating a daily calorie deficit so you can be smarter on your weight loss journey.
-Knowledge IS power!
+Being a 21 Day Fix specialist, I’ll be referencing this program throughout my discussion—but, the information in this post can be applied to ALL weight loss programs.
+And, even though we don’t have to count calories on the 21 Day Fix program, it’s VERY important for you to understand the process of creating a daily calorie deficit so you can be smarter AND successful on your weight loss journey.
+Knowledge IS power!!!

 Creating a Calorie Deficit